Understanding ANM

 Executive summary

-The past decade of adversarial machine learning research has demonstrated, repeatedly and across every problem domain ML touches, that any single deployed model can be fooled by a sufficiently motivated attacker.
-The techniques — gradient-based evasion, transfer attacks, model extraction, label poisoning — are now packaged in open-source frameworks (ART, CleverHans, Foolbox) and increasingly available to commodity threat actors.
+A decade of adversarial machine learning research has shown the same pattern across many domains: a model used alone can be fooled by a motivated attacker.
+Gradient-based evasion, transfer attacks, model extraction, and label poisoning are no longer lab curiosities.
+They are available through open-source frameworks such as ART, CleverHans, and Foolbox.

 Part 1 — The threat model has shifted

-Classical IDS — Snort, Suricata — used signature matching.
-The attacker's goal was to morph the payload until no signature matched.
-Defenders responded with frequent signature updates and heuristics.
+Classical IDS tools such as Snort and Suricata relied on signatures.
+The attacker's job was to change the payload until it no longer matched a rule.
+Defenders responded with new signatures and heuristics.

 Part 2 — Why single-model NDR fails

-Strip away the marketing, and a typical NDR product implements a single pipeline: flow capture (NetFlow / IPFIX / packet broker) → feature extraction (5-tuple, packet sizes, inter-arrival times, protocols) → one ML model (autoencoder / sequence learner / transformer) → score → alert if above threshold.
+Under the packaging, many NDR products follow the same pipeline: flow capture (NetFlow / IPFIX / packet broker), feature extraction (5-tuple, packet sizes, inter-arrival times, protocols), one ML model, scoring, and an alert if the score crosses a threshold.

-The model is the single point of failure.
-If an attacker can mimic legitimate traffic statistics (low-and-slow exfil, beacon jitter, padding to standard packet sizes), inject features below the autoencoder's reconstruction-error threshold, or time the attack during a model retraining window — the alert never fires.
+The model then becomes the main point of failure.
+If an attacker can mimic legitimate traffic statistics, keep features below the reconstruction-error threshold, or time the attack around a retraining window, the alert may never fire.

-Using a typical autoencoder-based NDR architecture, we reproduced three attack scenarios with gradient-based evasion at ε=0.02 — a perturbation that modifies ~2% of each feature vector, well within normal network noise.
-Detection rates collapsed from 86–99% to 12–41%.
-The attacker is not changing the attack; they are changing the features the NDR extracts about the attack.
+Using a typical autoencoder-based NDR architecture, we reproduced three gradient-evasion scenarios at ε=0.02, a perturbation of roughly 2% of each feature vector.
+Detection rates fell from 86–99% to 12–41%.
+The attack itself does not really change; the features the NDR sees about the attack do.

 - the same input features,